akshatd/ae567-inference/project_3/ex1.md

 \end{aligned}
 $$

 Where we use $w^i = w^i_m$ when calculating the mean and $w^i = w^i_C$ when calculating the covariance.
+These steps for calculating the sigma points and weights has been implemented in the function `unscented_points`, which returns all the sigma points and weights that can be used directly in the relevant integrals for the prediction and update steps, where the functions and distributions are as described in section 2.

 The results for the Unscented Kalman Filter are plotted below, and we can see that it performs slightly better than the Extended Kalman Filter in the worst case, with the estimates following the true states more closely.
 The MSE is also slightly lower than the EKF in the worst case when the noise is high.
-However we can see that it takes a lot longer to converge to the true state compared to the EKF, and the estimates in the beginning are quite bad, even in the case of low noise and frequent measurements.
+However we can see that it takes a lot longer to converge to the true state compared to the EKF, and the estimate uncertainty in the beginning fifth of the time period is quite bad, even in the case of low noise and frequent measurements.

 ![UKF estimates](<figs/Pendulum%20trajectories%20(UKF).svg>)